Vermont State Guard

-The Vermont State Guard (VSG) is the all-volunteer state defense force of the state of Vermont.
+The Vermont State Guard (VSG) is the all-volunteer Military State Support Force of the state of Vermont.
 The Vermont State Guard serves parallel to the Vermont National Guard, acting as a reserve force for the State of Vermont Military Department.
-The Vermont State Guard is a reserve force composed of individuals living as civilians when not activated, but the force can be activated in the event of an attack or natural disaster to serve as a force multiplier for the National Guard, and is assigned to fulfill the state mission of the National Guard when the National Guard is deployed.
+The Vermont State Guard accepts all people even those who were medically disqualified to join the national guard and are composed of individuals living as civilians when not activated, but the force can be activated in the event of a natural disaster to serve as a force multiplier for the National Guard plus Force Protection, and is assigned to fulfill the state mission of the National Guard when the National Guard is deployed.

 Unlike the National Guard, the State Guard cannot be federalized or deployed outside the country.
-Rather, the VSG can only be called up by the governor, and cannot be deployed outside the state without the governor’s permission.
+Rather, the VSG can only be called up by the governor, and cannot be deployed outside the state without the governor's permission.
 The Vermont State Guard is authorized under Title 32, Section 109 of the United States Code and Title 20, Part 3, Chapter 61, of the Vermont State Statutes and was activated via Executive Order Number 67.

 History

 The Vermont State Guard traces its roots in the American colonial times with local Vermont militias such as the Green Mountain Boys.
 During the American Revolution, the Green Mountain Boys took part in the campaign against British forces under General John Burgoyne, and assisted in the capture of Fort Ticonderoga.

-During the American Civil War, the Vermont Militia was expanded to include multiple units which served against the Confederates.
-Vermont regiments served in multiple battles, including the Battle of Antietam, the First Battle of Bull Run, the Second Battle of Bull Run. and the Battle of Gettysburg.
+During the American Civil War, the Vermont Militia was expanded to handle home guard duties while units of the United States Volunteers were organized and deployed out of state to take part in the conflict's battles.
+Notable members included Carroll S. Page and John Calvin Coolidge Sr., father of Calvin Coolidge.

+During World War I, the Vermont State Guard again assumed home guard duties while units of the National Guard were performing federal service outside Vermont.
+Herbert Thomas Johnson, a veteran of the National Guard and member of the Vermont State Guard, became Vermont's adjutant general in 1917 and continued to serve until 1941.

-During World War II, Vermont's first modern state defense force, set aside as a state organization immune from federal service, was established.
-During World War II, the Vermont State Guard raised a force of 1,278 men and 131 officers to stand in for the National Guard, and, as summarized by Vermont Governor William H. Wills, "have guarded, at the request of the Federal government, vital structures such as bridges, electric plants and dams, under the worst of conditions, sub zero weather and inadequate clothing and equipment.
-They have been on call for many local emergencies such as forest fires, the finding of lost persons, searching for airplane crashes" during their service during World War II.
+During World War II, Vermont's first modern state defense force, set aside as a state organization not eligible for federal service, was established.
+During World War II, the Vermont State Guard raised a force of 1,278 men and 131 officers to stand in for the National Guard, and, as summarized by Vermont Governor William H. Wills, guarded vital structures such as bridges, electric plants and dams, under the worst of conditions, sub zero weather and inadequate clothing and equipment.
+In addition, they were on call during their World War II service for local emergencies such as forest fires, searching for lost persons, and searching for airplane crashes.

 The modern incarnation of the Vermont State Guard was signed into law by Governor Richard A. Snelling on April 26, 1982.